Cariogenic foods: should you avoid them? Your cavity prevention guide.

 Our patients’ health is our priority.
 That is why we ensure that our patients start orthodontic treatment with proper dental and gum health.

-At Impress we have the tools and experienced staff to detect and fill cavities.
-We can also advise you on other dental treatments that you will need prior to your orthodontic treatment.
+At Impress, we have the tools and experienced staff to detect and fill cavities.
+We can also advise you on other dental treatments that you will need before your orthodontic treatment.

 If you would like to start orthodontics or find out which treatments are available at your nearest Impress clinic, do not hesitate to contact us by making an appointment through our website, by phone or WhatsApp at +44 20 3808 1072.